fabien-marty/github-next-semantic-version/README.md

    --repo-owner value                repository owner (organization); if not set, we are going to try to guess [$GNSV_REPO_OWNER]
    --repo-name value                 repository name (without owner/organization part); if not set, we are going to try to guess [$GNSV_REPO_NAME]
-   --branch value                    Branch to filter on [$GNSV_BRANCH_NAME] --major-labels value              Coma separated list of PR labels to consider as major (default: "major,breaking,Type: Major") [$GNSV_MAJOR_LABELS]
+   --branch value                    Branch to filter on [$GNSV_BRANCH_NAME] --consider-also-non-merged-prs    Consider also non-merged PRs (default: false) [$GNSV_CONSIDER_ALSO_NON_MERGED_PRS] --tag-regex value                 Regex to match tags (if empty string (default) => no filtering) [$GNSV_TAG_REGEX] --ignore-labels value             Coma separated list of PR labels to consider as ignored PRs (OR condition) (default: "Type: Hidden") [$GNSV_HIDDEN_LABELS]
-   --minor-labels value              Coma separated list of PR labels to consider as minor (default: "feature,Type: Feature,Type: Minor") [$GNSV_MINOR_LABELS]
-   --ignore-labels value             Coma separated list of PR labels to consider as ignored PRs (default: "Type: Hidden") [$GNSV_HIDDEN_LABELS]
+   --must-have-labels value          Coma separated list of PR labels that PRs must have to be considered (OR condition, empty => no filtering) [$GNSV_MUST_HAVE_LABELS]
-   --consider-also-non-merged-prs    Consider also non-merged PRs (default: false) [$GNSV_CONSIDER_ALSO_NON_MERGED_PRS] --minimal-delay-in-seconds value  Minimal delay in seconds between a PR and a tag (if less, we consider that the tag is always AFTER the PR) (default: 5)
+   --minimal-delay-in-seconds value  Minimal delay in seconds between a PR and a tag (if less, we consider that the tag is always AFTER the PR) (default: 5)
+   --major-labels value              Coma separated list of PR labels to consider as major (OR condition) (default: "major,breaking,Type: Major") [$GNSV_MAJOR_LABELS]
+   --minor-labels value              Coma separated list of PR labels to consider as minor (OR condition) (default: "feature,Type: Feature,Type: Minor") [$GNSV_MINOR_LABELS]
-   --tag-regex value                 Regex to match tags (if empty string (default) => no filtering) [$GNSV_TAG_REGEX] --dont-increment-if-no-pr         Don't increment the version if no PR is found (or if only ignored PRs found) (default: false) [$GNSV_DONT_INCREMENT_IF_NO_PR]
+   --dont-increment-if-no-pr         Don't increment the version if no PR is found (or if only ignored PRs found) (default: false) [$GNSV_DONT_INCREMENT_IF_NO_PR]
    --next-version-only               If set, output only the next version (without the old one) (default: false) [$GNSV_NEXT_VERSION_ONLY]
    --help, -h                        show help